carkopf/starter-hugo-academic/content/slides/antwerp.md

 ---
 - If measurements were good enough, is there any belief that could not be "read" off the relevant brain data?

-- My goal is to make progress on this question
-    - I can't answer it directly, but hope to show how philosophical debates about *belief* bear on it.
+- I can't answer the question directly, but hope to show how philosophical debates about *belief* bear on it.

 ---